 Minor Program in Art History

 All art history minors are encouraged take at least one (1) course in art history at the 10000-level to fulfill their general education requirement in the arts.
-Although general education courses do not count for the minor, they are useful preliminaries to advanced work.
-It is, therefore, strongly recommended that students take such a course as early as possible in their undergraduate careers.
-Note: Students considering the minor in art history and seeking admission to a 10000-level ARTH course may identify themselves to the instructor in advance.
+Minors can count an additional two courses at the 10000-level for the degree.
+These courses are useful preliminaries to advanced work, and it is, therefore, strongly recommended that students take 10000-level courses as early as possible in their undergraduate careers.
+Note: Students who have formally declared the minor in art history and seek admission to a 10000-level courses should notify the instructor in advance.

 Requirements for Minors

-- All art history minors take three (3) courses at the 20000-level in a Special Field.
+- Three (3) art history courses in a Special Field.
 Students develop the Special Field in consultation with departmental instructors and the Director of Undergraduate Studies.
 Because Special Fields reflect the interests of individual students, they range widely in topic, approach, and scope.
 Reading courses with art history faculty may be used to pursue specific questions within a Special Field.
-For more on the Special Field, see “The Special Field” below.
+For more on the Special Field, see Special Field.

-In one of the courses, students also write one research paper of about 10–15 pages on a topic chosen with and guided by the instructor, by individual arrangement at the start of the quarter.
-Minors may elect to take ARTH 29600 Junior Seminar: Doing Art History with the majors; if they do, they will research and write an essay on a topic of their choice instead of preparing a BA Paper proposal.
+One research paper is required for the minor.
+In one of their courses, students will write a research paper of about 10–15 pages on a topic chosen with and guided by the instructor, by individual arrangement at the start of the quarter (see Research Papers).

 Students who elect the minor program in art history must meet with the Director of Undergraduate Studies before the end of Spring Quarter of their third year to declare their intention to complete the minor.
 Students choose courses in consultation with the Director of Undergraduate Studies.
-The director's approval for the minor program should be submitted to a student's College advisor.
+The Director's approval for the minor program should be submitted to a student's College adviser by the deadline above on the Consent to Complete a Minor form available on the Art History website.

 Courses in the minor may not be double counted with the student's major(s), other minors, or general education requirements.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.